-Throughout this guided tour, you can enjoy a fun and unique trolley ride as well as the humorous narrations and historical information provided by your driver.
-This hop-on hop-off trolley hits 20 locations, and you can get on and off on at any of them in order to see over 100 different points of interest in the DC area.
-When you're ready to move to the next attraction, you can re-board the next trolley, and off you'll go.
-Available with a one- or two-day pass, you will have access to the trolley and its stop for as at least one whole day, giving you the opportunity to explore the area as much as you like.
+During the wondrous inspiration of this fully narrated experience, you can revel in a fun and interesting trolley venture as well as the historical information and funny commentaries given by your driver.
+This hop-on and hop-off trolley serves up 20 stops to adventurers, and you can get on and off on at any of them in order to see over 100 different points of interest in the DC area.
+When you're ready to move to the next hotspot, you can re-board the next trolley, and off you'll go.
+Available with a one- or two-day pass, you will have access to the trolley and its stop for as at least one whole day, presenting you the chance to learn about the area as much as you like.

 Detailed Tour Itinerary